FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Avid_VENUE_S6L.md

 * Communication improvements and optimization.

-The OSC (Open Sound Control) part is the key aspect to this integration as when properly configured, the console will be sending OSC commands to SPAT Revolution software engine (OSC Out) and receiving OSC commands into the S6L console (OSC In).
+The OSC (Open Sound Control) part is the key aspect to this integration as when properly configured, the console will be sending OSC commands to _SPAT Revolution_ software engine (OSC Out) and receiving OSC commands into the S6L console (OSC In).
 Thus, for a bidirectional configuration.
 This is what the SPAT Send plug-in does on the console.
-Optionally is the ability to enable a second OSC output from the console to send to a backup SPAT Revolution computer engine (unidirectional).
+Optionally is the ability to enable a second OSC output from the console to send to a backup _SPAT Revolution_ computer engine (unidirectional).
-The bidirectional aspect will mean that creating a sound scene in SPAT revolution interface (or from third party interfaces) will automatically push the information to the plug-in instances on the console.
+The bidirectional aspect will mean that creating a sound scene in _SPAT Revolution_ interface (or from third party interfaces) will automatically push the information to the plug-in instances on the console.
 Furthermore, the pushed data can be captured in a console snapshot.
 Automation prepared in pre-production (third party like DAW or controllers) can be captured by the console PI snapshots.